rsolano/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (clone.py lines 76-87)
+My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (clone.py lines 76-90)

-The image pixel data is normalized and mean centered in the model using a Keras lambda layer (code line 77).
+The image pixel data is normalized and mean centered in the model using a Keras lambda layer (code line 78).
 Input images are cropped 70 pixels from the top and 20 from the bottom in order to eliminate unnecessary details that could potentially distract the model.
 This is achieved via a Keras Cropping2D layer.

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 102).
+The model was trained and validated on different data sets in order to check that the model was not overfitting (code line 105).
+In order to reduce overfitting, Dropout layers were introduced after each fully connected layer (code lines 85, 87, 89).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (clone.py line 93).
+The model used an adam optimizer, so the learning rate was not tuned manually (clone.py line 96).

 #### 4. Appropriate training data